Low Carb Sourdough Starter Magic and Science Explained

 While we use our low carb sourdough starter to craft delicious, health-conscious baked goods today, understanding the history and science behind traditional sourdough starters offers insight into how this ancient culture has evolved into the low carb version we know and love.

 In a world where everything feels disposable and fast-paced, the sourdough starter stands out as something truly magical.
-This living organism, some over 150 years old, has been carefully passed down from one baker to another, preserved through generations.
+This living organism, some as old as 4500.
+BC have been carefully passed down from one baker to another, preserved through generations.

 In an era where much human knowledge is replicated by AI, the sourdough starter remains irreplaceable.
 Therefore, our low carb sourdough starter is also irreplaceable and distinct.